 4.3 Reactions to violations of the ethical guidelines

 Violation of the company’s ethical guidelines will not be tolerated.
-Violation of the guidelines may constitute grounds for internal disciplinary measures, termination or summary dismissal and reporting to public authorities.
+Violation of the guidelines may constitute grounds for internal disciplinary measures, termination or summary dismissal and reporting to public authorities and/or police.

 4.4 Liability disclaimer